 This is mostly a Lytton invention.
 It’s a hilarious bingo game involving you, a twoonie, a chicken, a few chicken droppings, a bingo board (large one), and anticipation and tension.
 You’ll love it.

 This is your invitation to become part of an event that celebrates the important role that these two great rivers have played in Lytton’s history and culture.
-Come for a day or stay for three; you’ll be glad you did.
+Come for a day or two; you’ll be glad you did.

 Plan ahead though, accommodation is limited and there are only limited supplies available in the Lytton community.